redaktor/widgets-preview/src/snackbar/README.md

-# @dojo/widgets/snackbar
+# @redaktor/widgets/snackbar

-Dojo's `Snackbar` widget creates a brief display message that is positioned at the bottom of the screen.
+redaktor's `Snackbar` widget creates a brief display message that is positioned at the bottom of the screen.

 ## Features